top of page

 Under the supervision and direction of founder and Wildlife Care Specialist Linda McLeod-Evans, volunteers are trained as Wildlife Medics to provide foster care to orphan birds and mammals and nursing care for injured patients through the recovery and rehabilitation phase of their hospital stay.

-We bring our animals to our facility, the Emerald Sanctuary in Laguna Beach.
-This location provides continuous food, shelter, and medical attention to animals while they heal.
-When animals have injuries that make them too vulnerable to return to the wild, they are provided a permanent home here.
+The Emerald Sanctuary location in Laguna Beach historically provided continuous food, shelter, and medical attention to animals while they heal.
+When animals have injuries that make them too vulnerable to return to the wild, they were provided a permanent home here.

 Recovered animals are returned to the wild into carefully selected habitats when their treatment at the Center is complete.
 Each year, volunteers at the Project care for thousands of birds and mammals.